jimmielin/ovpn-ipv6-setup/README.md

 It is advisable (this is unrelated to OpenVPN) to setup public key authentication via SSH & also install `fail2ban` to kick these GFW stuff away.
 Alternatively, if you have a static IP address (unlikely in China, since carrier-grade NATs are used to cope with IPv4 exhaustion) you can block all other IP accesses to your server.
 Also, if you are behind CERNET2 too, you can simply block IPv4.

+In OpenVPN 2.4, a new `tls-crypt` option was added which adds a sort-of HMAC firewall in front of OpenVPN, allowing non-signed packets to be dropped immediately.
+The GFW already **actively** calls suspected tor nodes to confirm they are tor nodes and block them, and a crackdown on OpenVPN servers is not at all unlikely.
+This will allow the signature of the OpenVPN servers out there to be less prominent, and if you have all clients on 2.4+, you should use it.

+* OpenVPN 2.4 Changes/Deprecated/Incompatibilities

+I've updated the configs to match OpenVPN 2.4 release now. `ns-cert-type` is deprecated and replaced with the more modern `remote-cert-tls` on client end.

+`tls-crypt` only supports OpenVPN 2.4, see above.

+OpenVPN 2.3+ supports a better IP address allocation mechanism server-end option `topology subnet`.
+If you have older devices and this breaks them, remove it and it will default to the older `topology net30`.

 ## Credits
 Thanks to the following resources I've found on the internet (links working as of June 2016)
 * 16 Tips on OpenVPN Security - blog.g3rt.nl - https://blog.g3rt.nl/openvpn-security-tips.html